 - Activate plugin debug message logging to WooCommerce Status Logs.

 Most transport carriers support the following basic item types:

-Transport carrier pricing may vary according to the item type, even if the weight and dimensions of the goods are the same.
-Therefore, shipped products should be assigned the correct item type, to assist in accurate price prediction and selection of the best transport carrier service.
+Transport carrier pricing may vary depending on the item type, even if the weight and dimensions of the goods are the same.
+Therefore, shipped products should be assigned the correct item type to assist in accurate price prediction and selection of the best transport carrier service.

 Following is the procedure used to determine the item type when pricing or consigning orders: